Women's History Month

 Equal Pay Day is the symbolic day dedicated to raising awareness of the gender pay gap.
 This date symbolizes how far into the year women must work to earn what men earned in the previous year, the exact day differs both by year and by country.
 Women of Color typically face far greater odds in reaching pay equal to men’s pay.

-2018 – April 10th – several opportunities to participate and learn more.
-Wear Red to support all women!
+2019 – April 2 – Wear Red to support all women and families!